The 15th OPSFA is hosted by the Research Institute for Symbolic Computation

 operated by ÖBB.

-service from the Linz airport and from the train station in Linz to the hotel
+service from the Linz airport and from the train station in Linz to the

-when you register for the conference.
+you register for the conference.

 Otherwise, there is a

 connection (bus no. 601) between the airport and the central railway

 station of Linz.
 From there, one has to take a bus